Image showing Embryo's Paid Social client logos

 Bottom of Funnel (Conversion)

-The Bottom of Funnel campaigns have the highest intent.
+The Bottom of Funnel (BOF) / conversion campaigns have the highest user intent.
 These campaigns target existing customers or potential new customers who have engaged significantly with you and your website.
-Audiences include:

 • Abandoned basket